 The Pyrenees aren't as high as the Alps.
 Pic Aneto, the highest point, is 3,404 metres above sea level - nearly 1,500 metres lower than the summit of Mont Blanc.
 But their proximity to the Atlantic Ocean means that the snow here is different - it's often wetter, meaning that it sticks to steeper slopes.
-In the northern part of the range, it's not uncommon to find faces that look like Alaska, with steep spines holding snow that would never stick in the Alps.
+In the northern part of the range, it's not uncommon to find faces that look like Alaska, with steep spines holding snow that would never stick in the French Alps.

 The culture of the Pyrenees is well worth exploring too.
 The food and wine here are subtly different to those you'd find in the Alps - even on the French side of the mountains, there's an obvious Spanish influence that makes it feel special.
 And of course, Catalunya, Andorra and the Basque country each have their own regional specialities.
-If you're a bit bored of the standard tartiflette / raclette / fondu options on offer in the Alps, the Pyrenees are a great place to come.
+Don’t get us wrong – we’ve always got time for a tartiflette or fondue, but Pyrenees cuisine—staples of which include liver pâtés, duck confits, cassoulet, beef filet with sauce périgueux and Toulouse sausages—offers a welcome alternative

 Arinsal, Andorra

+Arinsal will become even more accessible in 2023, when ski passes bought by visitors to the nearby Grandvalira resort will enjoy access to Arinsal’s network of lifts, too.
 Like most of the ski resorts in Andorran Pyrenees, Arinsal represents excellent value for money.
 The principle resort in the Vallnord ski area, the resort offers access to just shy of 200km of pistes, with a vertical drop of more than 1,000 metres - more than enough to keep skiers of all ability levels occupied for a week.

 Both boast lively nightlife scenes, with Andorra's low tax status ensuring that these are some of the cheapest après ski pints you'll ever have the pleasure of sinking.
-Check out our Arinsal ski resort review for the full lowdown of one of the Pyrenees finest ski resorts.

 Baqueira - Beret, Spain